groovycode-xyz/taschengeld/requirements/PRD.md

 - **Web-Based Application:** Accessible via web browsers with touch support.
 - **Database:** Utilize PostgreSQL for robust data management and storage.
 - **Database Access:** Use direct SQL queries for database interactions.
-- **Coding Language:** Primarily JavaScript/TypeScript with Next.js and React for the frontend and backend.
+- **Coding Language:** Primarily JavaScript/TypeScript with Next.js, React and Shadcn/UI for the frontend and backend.

 #### **6.3.2 Performance Requirements**